indiqusdocs/stpi/docs/Compute/WindowsInstances/ConfiguringAlertsonWindowsInstances.md

 ![Create Alert Window](img/WindowsInstance1.png)

 The various fields of the add alert page are described below:
-- **Name**- You can define the name for your alert.
+- **Name** - You can define the name for your alert.
 - **Choose parameter** - This option will allow you to define what parameter needs to be monitored to trigger the alert email.
-Ananta Cloud supports CPU, RAM, Disk, 1-min Load Average, 5- min Load Average, 15- min Load Average parameter_s.
+Ananta Cloud supports CPU, RAM, Disk, 1-min Load Average, 5-min Load Average, 15-min Load Average parameters.
 - **Trigger when** - This set of options lets you define whether to trigger above or below a custom value.
-- **Value** – You can define the Value.
+- **Value** - You can define the Value.
 - **Reading duration** - This option lets you define the breach window, i.e., the duration for which the breach has to be consistent to trigger the alert email.
-- **Send email to** -Email ids can be added here, or also you can add them by using the configure recipients.
+- **Send email to** - Email IDs can be added here, or also you can add them by using the configure recipients.
 - 1-min Load Average - How many processes were active, executed, or awaiting execution at the last minute.
 - 5-min Load Average - How many processes were active, executed, or awaiting execution in the last five minutes.
 - 15-min Load Average - How many processes were active, executed, or awaiting execution in the last fifteen minutes.